Tumeric Co Ronson Kanu

 Turmeric Co founder Thomas Robson-Kanu has written to the FSA and customers dismissing claims it is a novel food

-The Turmeric Co is disputing doubts raised by the Food Standard Agency over whether its Raw Turmeric & Ashwagandha Shot product should be classified as a novel food.
+The Turmeric Co is battling with the FSA over whether its Raw Turmeric & Ashwagandha Shot should be classified as a novel food.

-Earlier this month, The Turmeric Co was contacted by the FSA following a submission by local Trading Standards asking for more information from the brand.
-The agency advised that the product – which launched into Holland & Barrett and Sainsbury’s at the start of the year – be withdrawn from sale while it assessed the information.
-However, it did not mandate the brand to do so.
+Earlier this month, The Turmeric Co was contacted by local Trading Standards over the use of ashwagandha.
+The trading standards officer said they’d contacted the FSA over the shot – which launched into Holland & Barrett and Sainsbury’s at the start of the year – and recommended that it be withdrawn from sale pending further investigation.
+However they did not insist the brand do so.

-Ashwagandha, also known as Withania somnifera, is a herb prevalent across parts of Asia and Africa, and has long been used as a supplement due to its claimed benefits for health and focus.
+Ashwagandha, also known as Withania somnifera, is a herb prevalent across parts of Asia and Africa and is approved in the UK as a supplement.
+However, the FSA started a consultation in July on its use as a food and drink ingredient, amid growing interest in its claimed benefits for health and focus.

 There is currently no established limit for its use in food products, and the consultation aims to address concerns that in higher doses the product could pose a risk to some consumers, for example pregnant women.

 The query raised by a Cambridge and Peterborough Trading Standards officer relates to the preparation and use of ashwagandha in Turmeric Co’s product, rather than any specific concern with food safety.
-Trading Standards queried whether the product constitutes a fortified food because ashwagandha is added to a mixture of fruit juice – and, therefore, whether it falls under definition of a novel food, requiring additional authorisation to be sold to consumers.
+The officer queried whether the product constitutes a fortified food because ashwagandha is added to a mixture of fruit juice – and, therefore, whether it falls under the definition of a novel food, requiring additional authorisation to be sold to consumers.

 The Turmeric Co is arguing that ashwagandha does not constitute a novel food, and has submitted evidence to the FSA.
-It’s currently awaiting a response.
+It is currently awaiting a response.

-On 13 November, Turmeric Co founder the former international footballer Thomas Hal Robson-Kanu, wrote to the brand’s customers notifying them of the ongoing inquiry.
+On 13 November, Turmeric Co founder, the former international footballer Thomas Hal Robson-Kanu, wrote to customers notifying them of the ongoing inquiry.

-He argued that the product was marketed as a “functional wellness beverage with benefits”, rather than fruit juice, and was recognised under VAT law as so.
+He argued that the product was marketed as a “functional wellness beverage with benefits”, rather than fruit juice, and was recognised under VAT law as such.

 A novel food is classified as an ingredient that has not been consumed in large quantities in the UK and the EU before 15 May 1997.
 Robson-Kanu argues that ashwagandha has been widely consumed for centuries by cultures in Africa and Asia and therefore its use in food cannot be considered novel.

-“Our product is inspired by generations of wellness practices,” Robson-Kanu said.
+“Our product is inspired by generations of wellness practices,” said Robson-Kanu.
 “The ashwagandha used in our shots is prepared as a non-concentrated aqueous infusion, a method that respects the plant’s natural balance and properties and aligns with traditional uses seen across cultures for centuries.

-The brand also sells a range of electrolyte drinks called Raw Hydrate, and contract-manufactures lines for Sainsbury’s own-label Kitchen Deli range, alongside its range of turmeric-based shots.
+The supplier also sells a range of electrolyte drinks called Raw Hydrate, and contract-manufactures lines for Sainsbury’s own-label Kitchen Deli range, alongside its range of turmeric-based shots.

-If the FSA were to enforce ashwagandha as a novel food it would set “a significant precedent to the market” that could affect other producers who use ashwagandha in their products, Robson-Kanu told The Grocer.
+If the FSA were to enforce that ashwagandha is a novel food, it would set “a significant precedent to the market” that could impact other producers who use the herb in their products, Robson-Kanu told The Grocer.

-“It’s going to be a significant position from them, meaning that we would have to withdraw all of the product from market with immediate effect,” Robson-Kanu said.
+“It’s going to be a significant position from them, meaning that we would have to withdraw all of the product from market with immediate effect,” he added.
+The company has sold more than 180,000 bottles since the line launched.

 “Our priority is to support consumers by offering natural, effective products that respect both regulatory standards and traditional practices.